1. About this page

-This environmental and social (E&S) Briefing Note is designed to help fund managers and investors familiarise themselves with the standards and approaches needed to manage stakeholder relations effectively.
+This page is designed to help fund managers and investors familiarise themselves with the standards and approaches needed to manage stakeholder relations effectively.
 It provides practical recommendations and high-level guidance about the extent of stakeholder engagement needed, and resource implications, associated with different types of investment.

-The generic guidance provided in this note should be put into context when applied to specific investments, carefully considering each company’s E&S issues and relevant stakeholders.
+The generic guidance provided on this page should be put into context when applied to specific investments, carefully considering each company’s E&S issues and relevant stakeholders.
 E&S risks and opportunities as well as stakeholders can change over time for several reasons (eg changes in applicable laws and regulations or in the company’s activities or assets), therefore regular review of the scope and focus of stakeholder engagement should form part of the company’s environmental and social management system.
-Where stakeholder engagement and grievance management generate particular risks to a company, investors/investees should consider whether external advisors should be hired (see Section 3.7).
+Where stakeholder engagement and grievance management generate particular risks to a company, investors/investees should consider whether external advisors should be hired.